-HPA's Summer Outdoor Program has a professional staff that encourages students to challenge themselves, while always ensuring the safety of the group.
+HPA's Summer Outdoor Program has a professional staff that encourages students to challenge themselves, while always managing the safety of the group.
 Each leader promotes Hawaiian culture and traditions, is trained in outdoor safety, and has a love and passion for adventure and conservation.
-Leaders have their American Red Cross Lifeguard certification, First Aid and CPR, and at least one member at all times has Wilderness First Responder certification.
+Leaders have American Red Cross Lifeguard certification, Wilderness First Responder, Wilderness EMT, Swiftwater Rescue.

 Renee Jenkinson '98 brings a deep love and connection to Hawaii and many years of experience teaching and guiding youth and adults in indoor and outdoor classrooms.
 Renee's taught and guided groups from middle schoolers through graduate students, from Antarctic scientists to special forces in Hawai'i, Alaska, Scandinavia, Japan, Mexico, India, across the western states.
 Renee grew up in Hawai'i, Oregon, and California and loves ocean adventures, learning about people, drawing, storytelling, and nights under the stars.

 Renee worked most recently as the Outdoor Program Director at the Catlin Gabel School in Portland, Oregon, and has worked as a lead instructor for the National Outdoor Leadership School (NOLS) since 2004.
 She is the founder and director Ola Hawai'i Camp, a summer camp for teen girls on the Big Island.
 Renee is also the director and founder of Cocoon Youth Storytelling, a Portland based youth storytelling organization.
 Renee currently works as the Director of Outdoor Programs at HPA where she coordinates year round outdoor adventures, leadership, and experiential opportunities for students.Renee is a National Registry EMT, Wilderness EMT, trained swift water rescuer, AMGA single pitch instructor, and challenge course facilitator.